-Broccoli Nutrition & Calories - Complete data of all nutrients
+Broccoli Nutrition & Calories – Complete Data of All Nutrients

-While broccoli is not incredibly dense in macronutrients, it is an excellent source of vitamins and minerals, including vitamin C, vitamin K, potassium, and manganese.
+In summary, while broccoli is not incredibly dense in macronutrients, it is an excellent source of vitamins and minerals, including vitamin C, vitamin K, potassium, and manganese.

 Broccoli is also rich in health-beneficial phytochemicals, such as glucosinolates and polyphenols.
-These compounds have expressed anticancer and antidiabetic qualities among others.
+These compounds have expressed anticancer and antidiabetic qualities, among others.

 Steaming is the preferred method of cooking broccoli as fewer nutrients are lost this way.

 Broccoli is often regarded as a token of a healthy lifestyle due to its nutritional value and numerous health benefits.
 In this article, we will discuss in detail the ingredients of broccoli and see what sets this vegetable apart from others.

 Table of contents

 - Nutrient Comparison Among Different Parts of Broccoli

 The nutritional information and infographics in this article will focus on raw broccoli.
 We will discuss the nutritional alteration of broccoli due to various cooking methods below.

 Overall, raw broccoli consists of 90% water and 10% nutrients.